ufwt/datAFLow/README.md

-If the target uses custom memory allocation routines (i.e., wrapping `malloc`, `calloc`, etc.), then a [special case list](https://clang.llvm.org/docs/SanitizerSpecialCaseList.html) containing an allow list of the names of these routines should be provided to `dataflow-preprocess`.
+If the target uses custom memory allocation routines (i.e., wrapping `malloc`, `calloc`, etc.), then a [special case list](https://clang.llvm.org/docs/SanitizerSpecialCaseList.html) containing a list of these routines should be provided to `dataflow-preprocess`.
 Doing so ensures that dynamically-allocated variable _def_ sites are appropriately tagged.
-The allow list is provided via the `FUZZALLOC_ALLOWLIST` environment variable; i.e., `FUZZALLOC_ALLOWLIST=/path/to/special/case/list`.
+The list is provided via the `FUZZALLOC_MEM_FUNCS` environment variable; i.e., `FUZZALLOC_MEM_FUNCS=/path/to/special/case/list`.
 The special case list must be formatted as:

 ```
 [fuzzalloc]